Java Troubleshooting Guide: Where to Start With OOM, Thread Pools, and Runtime Pressure

 - workers stay busy or blocked

-- old generation growth looks suspicious
+- old-generation growth looks suspicious

 - CPU remains hot while throughput gets worse